 Child Relationship

-A Child Relationship in Salesforce is the schema connection from a parent object back to a child object that references it through a lookup or master-detail field.
+A child relationship in Salesforce is the schema link that lets a parent object reach the many child records that point at it through a lookup or master-detail field.

 Definition